sheabunge/code-snippets-tags/readme.txt

 3. Upload the contents of the zip file to the `wp-content/plugins/` folder of your WordPress installation
 4. Activate the "Code Snippets Tags" plugin from 'Plugins' page.

+== Screenshots ==
+1. The tags column in the snippets table
+2. Filtering snippets based on tag
+3. Editing a snippet's tags

 == Changelog ==

 = 1.0 =